 “The logo is incredible.
 Everyone who comes in the room is amazed at how great the table looks.”

-We can incorporate your logo into your custom conference table.
-There are three ways to do this: inlaying, where the logo is made up of individual pieces of wood; overlays, where a printed vinyl panel is applied to the finished wood surface; and engraving, where the logo is burned into the wood.
 (Here are examples of conference tables with all of these processes.)
 Please contact us to discuss your options for submitting your logo.
 We will recommend which process will work best for you.
-We need a high quality graphic file to work with – preferably an .eps or very high resolution .jpg file.
+We need a high quality graphic file to work with – preferably a vector image, but we can also work with .eps or very high resolution .jpg file.

 Inlaid Logos: Process

-Inlaid logos look amazingly cool.
-We can make inlaid logos using either wood veneers or plastic laminate.
-The process starts with the graphics files – we convert them to vectors, and separate each logo into all of its component pieces.
-Then we use our laser to cut them all out of veneer.
-Next they must be assembled by hand.
+Inlaid logos look amazingly cool and can be made using veneers or laminate.
+The process starts with the graphics files – we convert them to vectors and separate each logo into all of its component pieces.
+Then we use our laser to cut them out.
+Next, they must be assembled by hand.
 If the logo is complicated, this can take many hours.
 Here’s Ryan Bardsley lifting pieces for a complex logo out of laser-cut curly sycamore: